jeffdgr8/kotbase/docs/site/passive-peer.md

 * [`ListenerCertificateAuthenticator`](/api/couchbase-lite-ee/kotbase/-listener-certificate-authenticator/) — which
   authenticates the client using a client supplied chain of one or more certificates.
 You should initialize the authenticator using one of the following constructors:
-    * A list of one or more root certificates — the client supplied certificate must end at a certificate in this list if it is to be authenticated
+    * A root certificate, or a list of intermediate certificates and a root certificate — the client supplied certificate must end at a certificate in this list if it is to be authenticated.
     * A block of code that assumes total responsibility for authentication — it must return a boolean response (`true` for an authenticated client, or `false` for a failed authentication).